-N° CONTROL NAME FUNCTION 1 "DIGITAL" UNIT This section contains the connections for AES / EBU digital inputs and outputs on the balanced XLR connection.
-Digital Input 1 is marked as 1C while Input 2D is the Sync AES/EBU .
+2 2 N° CONTROL NAME FUNCTION 1 "DIGITAL" UNIT This section contains the connections for AES / EBU digital inputs and outputs on the balanced XLR connection.
+Digital Input 1 is marked as 1C while Input 2D is the Sync AES/EBU.
 The output is an AES/EBU format male XLR connector.
 2 "USB" PORT USB -B type data communication port.
 This port is used to remotely control the device using a standard PC.
 Before connecting this port, it is necessary to connect the device control software contained in the box; USB drivers are installed at the same time as the software.
-3 SERIAL -1 RS232 SERIAL PORT 1 The Falcon 3i features one serial port for device control via the remote control software.
+3 SERIAL -1 RS232 SERIAL PORT 1 Falcon VS provides by default, one serial port for control of the software via the remote control.
+Inserting the LAN option (F-LAN), you can install on Falcon VS, in addition to port for Ethernet connection also brings one additional Serial Rs232.
 The control features are the same as for the USB control port.
 Using the Axel Universal Software Remoter control software, you can change the operating parameters, levels, and compression, as well as the audio process/processing.
-Using Axel Universal Target Address Manager , you can set the machine's individual address in UECP format, set RDS to work in UECP-compatible mode or extended mode, and reset any or all of the RDS service datasets.
-Again, using the Universal Target Address Manager, you can also enter codes (Plug Activation key) that allow you to upgrade the machine to incorporate other optional features.
+Using Axel Universal Target Address Manager you can set the machine's individual address in UECP format, set RDS to work in UECP-compatible mode or extended mode, and reset any or all of the RDS service datasets.
+Again, using the Universal Target Address Manager, you can also enter codes (Plug Activation key) that allow you to upgrade the machine to incorporate other optional features, such as the RDS encoder.
 The serial port 1 can also be used for reprogramming the firmware.
-The port speed default setting is 38,400 bps.
+The port speed default setting is 38.400 bps.
 See the relative section in the Appendix on how to reprogram the firmware.
-4 "GPIO" POR 15 high density female pin interface, on SubD connector.
-This shows the logic status of the Falcon 3i.
-The GP outputs are Open Collector outputs, while the GP inputs are optocouplers.
+4 "GPIO" PORT HD 15-pin female interface on SubD connector.
+This shows the logic status of the Falcon VS. The GP outputs are Open Collector outputs, while the GP inputs are optocouplers.
 The status of the GP inputs and GP outputs can be viewed on the front panel, in the right-hand section of the first LCD screen.
-For information on the Opto Interface port pinout, see the Appendix at the end of this manual.
+For information on the Opto Interface port pinout , see the Appendix at the end of this manual.
 For the operation of each GPI and GPO, see the specific section in the next pages of this manual.